Mastering Go’s Select: Beyond the Basics

 1.3.1 Data Structure

-There is no corresponding struct in Go’s source code for select
+There is no corresponding struct in Go’s source code for select, but we use the runtime.scase struct to represent the case structure within the select control structure:

 1 | type scase struct { |